kalisio/feathers-distributed/README.md

 ```
 npm start
 ```

-Wait a couple of seconds so that each app is aware of other apps on the network.
-Open the *example/index.html* file in your browser, you should see a TODO coming from a microservice, exposed through a gateway.
+This launches a gateway and two replicas of the microservice.
+Wait a couple of seconds so that each app is aware of other apps on the network, then open the *example/index.html* file in your browser.
+If you refresh it regularly, you should see a TODO coming from a different microservice in a random way (i.e. its ID should be different sometimes).

-A more complex example is available based on a Docker compose file:
+The same example is available based on a Docker compose file:
 ```
 cd ./example
 // Start